Get Your Free Consultation Now

 - Vision problems.
 Some people have a condition called strabismus, or the turning in or out of one eye.
 It’s caused by weakness of muscles that control eye movement.

 Causes of Cerebral Palsy

 Cerebral palsy is the result of brain damage or trauma; it can be congenital or acquired during the child’s first few years of life.
 If your child is born with cerebral palsy, it might be the result of a physician’s negligence, inexperience, or recklessness.
 Scenarios in which a physician puts the baby at risk for brain damage include the improper use of forceps or a vacuum extractor during delivery, failure to perform a timely C-section, and failure to identify or treat fetal distress.
-Read about the other causes of cerebral palsy.

 Types of Cerebral Palsy